piwvh/php-eureka/README.md

 ```

 With this method, first your service gets registered with Eureka using the
-configuration you have provided, then a heartbeat will be sent to the Eureka periodically based
+configuration you have provided, after that, a heartbeat will be sent to the Eureka periodically based
-on `heartbeatInterval` config.
+on `heartbeatInterval` configuration value.
 This interval time can be changed just like any other
 configuration item:
 ```php
 $client->getConfig()->setHeartbeatInterval(60); // 60 seconds